HanuKeyser/NovaWatch/README.md

 The three Firebase SDK scripts used to load as plain, render-blocking `<script>` tags positioned even before the stylesheets - the browser couldn't discover the CSS, let alone paint anything, until all three had fully downloaded and executed in sequence from a third-party CDN.
 All three, and `app.js` itself, now load with `defer` instead - HTML guarantees deferred scripts execute in the order they appear in the document before `DOMContentLoaded`, so the same critical ordering (`app.js` calls `firebase.initializeApp()` at its own top level, so Firebase genuinely has to be ready first) is preserved exactly, while none of the four block the browser from parsing and rendering the rest of the page while they download.

+## Data export

+**Export My Data** (Settings → Account) downloads the full library - every title, per-episode watched flags, watch dates and rewatch counts - plus account-level settings, as a versioned JSON file (`exportFormatVersion: 1`, so a future importer can tell which shape it's reading).
+Entirely client-side: `state.library` is already fully in memory via the `onSnapshot` listener, so this costs **zero additional Firestore reads** regardless of library size.
+Exists because a library of a few thousand tracked episodes is real investment, and until this the only way out was account deletion, which destroys it.

+## Notification subscription mirror & the read-quota problem

+`state.notificationsEnabled` mirrors OneSignal's own push-subscription state into the Firestore profile doc (`syncNotificationsEnabledFlag`, called from OneSignal's `change` listener and once after sign-in to backfill existing accounts).
+It is **never** the authority on delivery - OneSignal remains that - and is deliberately best-effort, since a failed write costs one unnecessary library read on the next run and nothing more.

+It exists purely to fix the single worst scaling cost in the project. `send-release-notifications.js` previously read *every* account's *entire* library on *every* run, unconditionally, twice daily, just to find the few accounts with something releasing.
+At a ~120-item library that's ~120 document reads per account per run (~240/day), which exhausts Firestore Spark's 50,000 daily read quota at roughly **200 accounts** - before anyone even opens the app, and app usage itself does a full library read per sign-in.
+When a Spark project hits that ceiling, reads start failing for everyone until midnight Pacific.

+The job now skips any account whose `notificationsEnabled` is explicitly `false`, turning it from O(all accounts) into O(subscribed accounts).
+Checked against `=== false` specifically, not falsiness: an account whose profile doc predates the field has `undefined` and is still scanned, so nobody silently stops receiving notifications when this ships - those accounts self-correct the next time the app is opened.

+## Smoke tests

+`smoke-tests.js` (run `npm test`, or `node smoke-tests.js`) covers the pure logic the app's core guarantees rest on: `isReleased`, `getAvailableEpisodes`, `getTVProgress`, `getNextUnwatchedEpisode`, `getEarlierUnwatchedEpisodes`, `isTVUpToDate`/`isTVFinished`, `getCurrentWatchStreak`, and `localDateStringToISO`.
+28 assertions; exits non-zero on failure so it works as a pre-deploy gate.

+It extracts those functions by source text from the real `app.js` and evaluates them in isolation, rather than importing - `app.js` is a classic browser script that touches `document`/`window` at load, and refactoring 8,500 working lines purely to make them importable would be a large, risky change for a test file.
+Extraction fails loudly if a function is renamed, rather than silently passing.

+This complements the existing structural validation (syntax parse, brace/tag balance, duplicate-symbol scans, handler resolution) rather than replacing it: those prove the file loads and is intact, but cannot catch a logic regression - "marking an episode watched stopped counting toward progress" parses perfectly.

 ## Responsive design

 Eight breakpoints in `app.css`, each targeting a real device/situation rather than an arbitrary width, plus a separate query matched against input capability rather than screen size.
 Nothing below 768px is touched by any of the wider-screen blocks, and nothing above 1279px is touched by the compact/short blocks — a phone held normally only ever sees the base styles it always has.